 It is not necessary that a lead when subscribes, is actually ready to purchase.
 She/he may be looking for properties at that moment.
 But this doesn’t mean that she/he will not buy a property in the near future.
 What if your leads leave after browsing and never come back?

 The time during browsing, deciding and buying is very crucial.
 This is where lead retention happens.
 And Drip email campaigns are the best way to retain and engage leads, encouraging them to move down the funnel and decide to ‘purchase’.

-You can schedule series of emails based on behaviour tracking and topics of interests.
+You can schedule a series of emails based on behavior tracking and topics of interests.
 For instance, if a lead is interested in buying a new home in and around a particular location, you can put together a drip email series showcasing properties that match their criteria.
 You can schedule your emails at certain time durations, like after every two days or so.
 This kind of automated series can stretch from weeks to months, depending upon the lead engagement rate.

 To trigger drip emails, you will first need to set up conditions.
 For instance, you set a condition – Signed up on the eBook form.
 Now, here are actions that will follow: